hbusul/mlopt.xyz/_posts/2025-02-01-crossword-puzzle-generator.markdown

 optimization model.
 I spent probably an unhealthy amount of my weekend on it but here it goes.

+We will build the following streamlit app,
+<a href="https://crossword-puzzle.streamlit.app/" class="button" target="_blank">Run Streamlit App</a>.

 I'm interested in finding "a" solution rather than "the" solution.
 Let's start defining the problem.
 Given \\(K\\) many words, \\(LW_k\\) denotes the length of k-th word for \\(\\forall_k \\in [K]\\).
 For brevity, we will call a row or a